tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 For _Simple Authorization_ and _Role-based Authorization_ we decorated the
 endpoints with the attributes `[AllowAnonymous]` and `[Authorize]`.
 For _Resource-based Authorization_ we didn't use an attribute.
-We implemented it in the service layer instead.
+Instead, we implemented it in the service layer instead.
-That is because, we need to talk to the database to find the AuthorId.
+That is because we need to talk to the database to find the AuthorId.
 I think it makes sense to implement it where we are already retrieving the resource from the database.

 It is actually also possible to implement _Resource-based Authorization_ with attributes.
-That is how the [official documentation for resource-based authorization](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased) does it.
+That is how the [ASP.NET documentation for resource-based authorization](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased) does it.
 However, it involves more code and cost an extra round-trip to the database.

-_Resource-based Authorization_ policies are many times overlooked.
+_Resource-based Authorization_ policies are many times overlooked, which creates vulnerabilities.
-However, getting these policies right can be very important.
+So, getting these policies right is very important.
 For instance: Imagine a banking system.
 It would be terrible if every customer could just withdraw money from anyone's account.
+We need policies based on users (customer) relationship to a resource (bank account).

 As developers, we spend much effort on what users can do in our system.
-It is just as important making sure that users can **not** do what they shouldn't be allowed to.
+It is just as important that we spend effort on rules for what the user can **not** do.

 There are many other ways that authorization policies can be implemented.
-I believe that with these 3 ways shown here, will cover many use-cases.
+I believe that these 3 ways shown here, will cover many use-cases.

 That said, you will learn other ways as mature in the profession.